anweri/hello-world/README.md

 print html

-above code reads the page source of any given URL for exapmle i have given google as the URL
+above code reads the page source of any given URL for example i have given google as the URL